-- 1. Remove the air cleaner or scoop assembly. - 2.
-Label all connections to the carburetor. - 3.
+- 1. Remove the air cleaner. - 2.
+Label all connections to the carburetor such as: fuel line, PCV vacuum, and spark distributor vacuum. - 3.
 After labeling all connections to the carburetor, carefully disconnect all hoses and lines.
 When removing the fuel line, slide a rubber cap plug over the end to prevent fuel from running out, which may create a fire hazard.
 Use a clean metal container to collect any spilled fuel.